d8nieldonaldson/d8nieldonaldson.github.io/_posts/2014-3-28-flexbox_alt.md

 ##How It Works##

-To solve this, I chose a 'nth-child' based approach.
+The scope of this post is a 'nth-child' based approach.
+However, there are other options.
+We will look at some of these in future, related posts.

 The nth-child is part of a larger group of CSS [pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) (see also, related: [pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements) )